Steven Yeun

 Sang-yeop Yeun (연상엽; born December 21, 1983), known professionally as Steven Yeun (/jʌn/ YUHN), is an American actor.
 He rose to prominence for playing Glenn Rhee in the television series The Walking Dead (2010–2016).
 He earned critical acclaim for the films Burning (2018) and Minari (2020).
-For the latter, he became the first Asian American nominated for the Academy Award for Best Actor.
+For the latter, he became the first East Asian-American nominated for the Academy Award for Best Actor.
 Time magazine named him one of the 100 most influential people in the world in 2021.
 For the Netflix dark comedy series Beef (2023), which he produced and starred in, Yeun received Primetime Emmy Awards for Outstanding Limited Series and Outstanding Lead Actor.

 Yeun has also appeared in the films Okja (2017), Sorry to Bother You (2018), The Humans (2021), and Nope (2022).
 He has also voiced main characters in animated television series such as Voltron: Legendary Defender (2016–2018), Tales of Arcadia (2016–2021), Stretch Armstrong and the Flex Fighters (2017–2018), Final Space (2018–2021), Tuca & Bertie (2019–2022), and Invincible (2021–present).

 Early life and education

 Yeun was born in Seoul on December 21, 1983, to Je and June Yeun.
 His father was an architect in South Korea before moving his family in 1988 to Canada, where they lived in Regina, Saskatchewan.
 In Regina, he attended Ruth M. Buck Elementary School.
 He has a younger brother named Brian.
-The family later moved to the U.S. and settled in Taylor, Michigan, and then Troy, Michigan, where Yeun lived until he graduated from Troy High School in 2001.
+The family later moved to the U.S. and settled in Taylor, Michigan, and then Troy, Michigan, a Detroit suburb where Yeun lived until he graduated from Troy High School in 2001.
 Growing up, Yeun's family spoke Korean at home.

 Yeun was raised in a Christian household.
 His parents, who owned beauty-supply stores in Detroit, began calling him "Steven" after meeting a doctor by that name.
 He received a bachelor's degree in psychology with a concentration in neuroscience from Kalamazoo College in 2005.
 At Kalamazoo, he befriended the sister of comedian Jordan Klepper and she took him to see Klepper's improv show, which inspired him to take his first acting class and later follow Klepper to Chicago, where they joined The Second City.